dougm1966/g4ScoreBoard/REFACTOR/04-css-extraction.md

 Goal: remove repeated inline styles from `control_panel.html` and move them into CSS classes.

+Status: IN PROGRESS

+Notes:
+- The control panel now uses additional CSS files in `common/css/control_panel/` (e.g. `base.css`, `layout.css`, `components.css`) which are loaded by `control_panel.html`.
+- Inline styles still exist in `control_panel.html` (examples include inline tooltip image sizing and some inline grid/layout declarations), so Phase 2 is not yet complete.

 ## Where to put CSS

 Prefer `common/css/control_panel/required.css` for shared layout utilities.